 We know you already wash your hands really well, but you can always do better.
 Wash your hands whenever you enter or leave a meeting, visit the bathroom, are about to eat, have just finished eating, or just entered the office of your home.
 Make sure to stop touching your face since the virus tempts to enter the body through your nose, eyes, and mouth.

-At the time of writing, the USA just announced all flights from Europe to the United States will be cancelled in order to reduce the spreading of the Coronavirus.
+At the time of writing, the USA just announced all flights from Europe to the United States will be canceled in order to reduce the spreading of the Coronavirus.
 You might want to consider further restrictions for your personnel, like stopping business flights unless they are necessary.

 If possible, let your colleagues work from home.
 Microsoft announced it will make Teams available for free due to the Coronavirus.
 This enables your employees to set up meetings, share files, and communicate.
 However, you will need a laptop, Wi-Fi (internet) connection, and place to work.